seanbaxter/DirectXShaderCompiler/docs/CodingStandards.rst

 uncertain area of one of the above points, but you cannot test on a Linux system, your best approach is to minimize your use of these features, and watch the Linux build bots to find out if your usage triggered a bug.
-For example, if you hit a type trait which doesn't work we can then add support to LLVM's traits header to emulate it.
+For example, if you hit a type trait which doesn't work we can then add support to LLVM37's traits header to emulate it.

 .. _the libstdc++ manual: